wpmetabox/mb-custom-post-type/readme.txt

 1. Edit custom post type - Taxonomies tab

 == Changelog ==
+= 2.1.2 - 2021-04-29 =
+- Update Youtube video and documentation link in the welcome page.

 = 2.1.1 - 2021-04-23 =
 - Fix supports = false when no supports features are selected
 - Fix custom capabilities when set plural and singular names are similar